-Solvei Neiger has 28 years of professional experience working on healthcare and institutional projects, and possesses a diverse medical background that includes master planning, planning, programming, project management, technical design, and construction administration.
-Her broad healthcare experience ranges from master plans and remodels to new construction and major additions to existing hospitals.
-Solvei has worked on several pediatric and adult facilities in the Pacific Northwest, as well as medical institutions across the country.
-Recent projects include the Randall Children’s Hospital at Legacy Emanuel in Portland, OR; the Bay Area Hospital Expansion in Coos Bay, OR; and program studies for the University of Iowa Hospitals and Clinics in Iowa City, IA.
-Solvei is the 2014 Chair of the AIA Architecture for Health Panel in the Pacific Northwest.
-She has a Bachelor of Architecture from Washington State University, and a Green Belt Lean Certification for Facilities Design.
+Solvei Neiger has 30 years of professional experience working on healthcare and institutional projects.
+Her diverse medical background includes master planning, planning, programming, project management, technical design, and construction administration.
+Solvei’s broad healthcare experience encompasses remodels, new construction, and major additions to existing hospitals.
+At ZGF, Solvei has led healthcare projects for several pediatric and adult facilities in the Pacific Northwest and medical institutions across the country.
+Communicating effectively with large and complex user groups, Solvei plans and designs environments that are operationally efficient, flexible, and cost effective, while supporting patient and family experience.
+Recent projects include the Cincinnati Children’s Medical Center Critical Care Building, Oregon Health & Science University Center of Health and Healing 2, Fairbanks Memorial Hospital Surgery Addition, Randall Children’s Hospital at Legacy Emanuel in Portland, OR; the Bay Area Hospital Expansion in Coos Bay, OR; and program studies for the University of Iowa Hospitals and Clinics in Iowa City, IA.
+Solvei is past chair of the AIA Architecture for Health Panel in the Pacific Northwest and a member of the American College of Healthcare Architects (ACHA).
+She has a Bachelor of Architecture from Washington State University and a Green Belt Lean Certification for Facilities Design.

 University of California, San Francisco – Child, Teen & Family Center and Dept. of Psychiatry Building